B3njaminV/blazor-mine-app/README.md

 ### Inventory

-Represents inventory in application
+* Represents inventory in application
-It contains collection of items and user actions
+* Contains collection of items and user actions

-An action is displayed when user do an action on item list
+> An action is displayed when user do an action on item list

+## ListItem

+* Represents item list in application
+* Contains collection of InventoryListItem

 ## InventoryItem

-Represents item in inventory
+* Represents item in inventory
+* Contains item details and image

+> User can drag an item to inventory, the item quantity will up if one exist

+## InventoryListItem

+* Represents item in list
+* Contains item details and image

+> User can access and search in item list

 ## 💻 Run application